S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 ## Feature: Autoscaling Workflow

-Scenario: Dynamic Scaling Based on CPU Utilization
+Scenario: Dynamic Scaling Based on Queue Size

-Given the system is actively processing video transcoding tasks
+Given the video processing system is running

-When each worker node continuously monitors its own CPU and RAM utilization
+When the service continuously monitors the queue length

-And worker nodes share their utilization data with the coordinating node
+Then it compares the queue length to a pre-defined range

+And if the queue length is within the range

+Then the system configuration remains the same

-Then if the average CPU utilization across all worker nodes is high
+And if the queue length is too high

+And the ratio of containers to nodes is above a pre-defined threshold

+Then start up a new node

+And a WorkerNodeScaledUp event is logged to the database

+And start up a new container on that node

-And additional worker nodes are initiated to handle the increased workload
+And a ContainerScaledUp event is logged to the database

+And if the ratio of containers to nodes is below the threshold

+Then start up a new container

-Then a WorkerNodeScaledUp event is logged to the database
+And a ContainerScaledUp event is logged to the database

-But if the average CPU utilization across all worker nodes is very low
+And if the queue length is too low

-And underutilized nodes are scheduled for shutdown after finishing current tasks
+And the ratio of containers to nodes is above a pre-defined threshold

+Then stop sending work to a container

+And shut down the container when it finishes its current work

-Then a WorkerNodeScaledDown event is logged to the database
+And a ContainerScaledDown event is logged to the database

-And the number of worker nodes is continuously monitored and adjusted based on CPU utilization
+And if the ratio of containers to nodes is below the threshold

+Then stop sending work to a specific container

+And shut down the container when it finishes its current work

+And a ContainerScaledDown event is logged to the database

+And copy over any containers running on that node to another node

+And shut down the node

+And a WorkerNodeScaledDown event is logged to the database

+And the system continues to monitor queue length

+And dynamically adjusts nodes and containers accordingly

 ## Feature: Error Handling - Functional Container Error